-Countries who are party to the UNFCCC continue to meet annually to try to reach an agreement on emissions reductions.
-The opposing interests of developed and developing countries continue to create controversy, especially now that some of these developing countries are industrializing at an accelerated pace.
+Countries who were party to the UNFCCC continued to meet annually to try to reach an agreement on emissions reductions.
+The opposing interests of developed and developing countries continue to create controversy to this day, especially as some of the developing countries are industrializing at an accelerated pace.
 For developing nations, combating extreme poverty and achieving social and economic development are pressing concerns.
 In India, for example, 456 million people were estimated to be living on less than a US$1 day in 2005, and 50% of the population have no access to electricity.

 China, India, and other nations argue that their time frame for reducing emissions should be different from that of developed nations, who have had centuries to improve quality of life for their people, and to add greenhouse gases to the atmosphere through pollution.
 Brazilian President Luis Inacio Lula da Silva expressed frustration with the attitude of wealthier developed nations in a speech in 2007: "We don't accept the idea that the emerging nations are the ones who have to make sacrifices, because poverty itself is already a sacrifice."
 The government of China likewise maintains this attitude about differing levels of responsibility for action on climate change: "It must be pointed out that climate change has been caused by the long-term historic emissions of developed countries and their high per capita emissions" reported Jiang Yu, a Chinese Foreign Ministry spokeswoman, in February 2007.

-On the other hand, some U.S. policymakers point out that China, India, Brazil, and other nations will soon surpass developed nations in total emissions.
+On the other hand, some U.S. policymakers pointed out that China, India, Brazil, and other nations would soon surpass developed nations in total emissions.
+[As of 2014, China was the largest emitter of carbon dioxide.]
 Investing in low-or no-emission technology will be costly for all countries, and U.S. lawmakers who depend on support from polluting industries worry about the financial effects that .

 Although all of the countries who are party to the UNFCCC agree about that an increasing concentration of greenhouse gases in the atmosphere will have serious consequences, the issues of development and sharing responsibility continue to frame the discussion and to cause controversy.